 One thing I’ve done is that when a coworker mentions an action to address some grievance that I think won’t work I dismiss it instead of asking questions.
 A big top-down change was coming to the structure of my workplace and many of us were very concerned about it.
 A coworker’s first reaction was for all of us to call the top, top, top boss to complain, and I politely said I didn’t think that would work.
 Even though I was polite, I still was effectively shutting down a conversation instead of opening one up and I could see a little bit of disappointment on this coworker’s face.
 More important than being nice or polite is being respectful and sincere by actually asking people what they think.
 For example, I could have said, “That’s an interesting idea.
 I hope he does come to learn how bad this restructuring idea is.
 How do you think the top boss would respond to calls?”
 Luckily, I had a good relationship with this coworker and could easily circle back around and have this conversation, but I have had to watch myself and not dismiss ideas no matter how mistaken I think they are.
 It’s the organizer’s job to listen and ask, not tell and dictate.

 What I actually needed to do was find a question that redirected the conversation away from the specifics of particular actions, because that was turning into a deep rabbit hole, and towards the class dynamics underlying the context in which the actions were being proposed.
 “That’s an interesting idea for an action.
 Do you think our top boss will be moved if we tell them what we think?”
-Maybe that question isn’t the best one, but something along those lines combined with a relevant story or two is where I could have gone.
+“Why do you think the top boss is making this change in the first place?”
 If we had explored the class dynamics more we could then have later returned to discussing actions in a more grounded way.

 In these desperate circumstances I often would rush through the educate part of AEIOU because I knew that if action wasn’t taken quickly on some dire problems that people would start quitting en masse.
 I would tell a story of a possible action and ask if that would make sense here but I’d try to strongly nudge them in that direction for the sake of expediency.
 Maybe this was just a lose-lose situation, but none of these actions that were discussed ever actually happened in part because when we rushed through educate people didn’t really feel bought into what the action was about or how it dealt with the problem or if we were really strong enough to pull it off.
 Everybody kept quitting from the job stress before any action could come together.

 For an action to really work it has to really come from what your coworkers believe and want to do, and rushing through educate ends up undermining their ability to come to their own conclusions.
-Perhaps the lesson is that even if you’re in a lose-lose situation, hurrying things along isn’t gonna help either and maybe it’s better to give each part of AEIOU it’s proper time no matter the circumstances.
-As the kids say, you gotta learn how to take an L. The larger lesson for me has been that those coworkers who have stuck around have a deeper understanding of the workplace and even though we’re still young grasshoppers, we’re slowly building up a presence.
-Once we do get strong enough we’ll be able to address these grievances that are too large to tackle at the time.
+It’s better to give each part of AEIOU it’s proper time no matter the circumstances.
+The larger encouragement for me has been that those coworkers who did stick around through those difficult days have a deeper understanding of the workplace and even though we’re still young grasshoppers in our growth as organizers at this job, we’re slowly but surely building up a shop floor presence.

 While I’ve had some effective educate conversations too, I’ve focused more on my mistakes above because I think they contain more useful lessons.
 Educate to me is the hardest part of AEIOU and the one I’ve personally struggled with most.
 Perhaps more than any other part, this is where practice and experience really help.
 This is especially the case where the accumulation of stories, both from my own experience and even more from just talking with other organizers and reading stories of actions, has enabled me to better pull the right story or question out of my pocket at the right moment.